 - First prize in the Trophée Roland Luck in Picardy, France

-A significant feature of his career has been the training of future generations.
+A significant feature of his career has been in training future generations.
 This includes teaching chefs at Le Cordon Bleu academy of culinary arts in London.

-Highlighting the products of our beautiful region, transforming them with passion in the best traditions of gourmet cuisine, thrilling the guests and sharing the experience with them, imbibing the aura of the place to give the restaurant at the Manoir de Lébioles a reputation for excellence – these are a few of chef Laurent Léveillé 's ambitions.
+Highlighting the products of our beautiful region, transforming them with passion in the best traditions of gourmet cuisine, thrilling the guests and sharing the experience with them, becoming immersed in the aura of the place to give the restaurant at the Manoir de Lébioles a reputation for excellence – these are just a few of chef Laurent Léveillé's ambitions.